sleekmason/Lilidog/README.md

 ## LXDE - Openbox Optimized - 64 bit version.<br/>
 Lilidog is a dark themed distro build based on LXDE and Openbox as the window manager.

 Pretty much, Debian.
-With some of the hard parts done, and some cool stuff along the way.
+With some of the hard parts done, and some cool stuff along the way. <br/>
+Everything is easily accessible, with numerous options to customize.

 ### This is the stable version.
 Buster repos only.